Lo-debar

-Lo-debar was also considered a ghetto town in biblical times.
+Lo-debar was also considered a slum town in biblical times.
 Mephibosheth, son of Jonathan was living in Lo-debar at the house of Machir, son of Ammiel, who was possibly a brother to David's wife Bathsheba (see 1 Chronicles 3 verse 5).
 King David showed loving kindness to Jonathan's son Mephibosheth by bringing him from Lo-debar and having him eat at the King's table regularly.
 (2 Samuel 9:1-13).